maxh/maxheinritz.com/_notes/organizing-backend-code.md

 I’ve come to prefer a backend codebase structure that involves four top-level directories, arranged in an ordered dependency hierarchy:

 - `app/` - high-level stateless code that ties things together but is largely domain-agnostic
-- `domain/` - domain-specific stateful code for the relevant problem domain
+- `domain/` - stateful code that is specific to the team's domain model
 - `system/` - domain-agnostic stateful code for things like revision history, event log, bots
-- `common/` - low-level stateless domain-agnostic libraries, utilities, and constants
+- `common/` - low-level stateless libraries, utilities, and constants

 Code in `app/` can depend on all other code; code in `domain/` can depend on anything except `app/`; etc.